 The Columbia Heights Dog Park sits on property owned by WMATA, which has allowed us to use the space for our dog park since 2009.
-But now WMATA is looking to sell the property.
-If it sells the property to a commercial entity, our dog park will disappear.
+In 2018, WMATA decided to sell the park.
+We have been organizing the community and working with District officials to ensure that the District purchases the land and saves the park.

-Since January, we have been working to urge the District of Columbia Council to allocate funds to buy the property and save the park.
-In May, the Council adopted a budget that provides $1.5 million to purchase the Columbia Heights Dog Park and improve the Upshur Dog Park.
-The fiscal year in which the money was allocated begins October 1, 2019.
-At that point, the District will began negotiations for the sale of the property with WMATA.
+Since January 2018, we have been working to urge the District of Columbia Council to allocate funds to buy the property and save the park.
+In May 2018, the Council adopted a budget that provides $1.5 million to purchase the Columbia Heights Dog Park and improve the Upshur Dog Park.
+The fiscal year in which the money was allocated began October 1, 2019.
+At that point, the District began negotiations for the sale of the property with WMATA.
 Unfortunately, WMATA didn’t honor their policy of granting the District a right of first refusal and instead, it put the property up for auction.
-The auction process is still underway.

 Why Should the District Save the Dog Park?